OctoPrint/OctoPrint/docs/configuration/config_yaml.rst

      # Whether to support resends without follow-up ok or not
      supportResendsWithoutOk: false

+     # encoding scheme to use when talking to a machine
+     # (ascii limits access to characters 0-127)
+     # (latin_1 enables access to the "extended" ascii characters 0-255)
+     encodingScheme: ascii

      # Whether to "manually" trigger an ok for M29 (a lot of versions of this command are buggy and
      # the response skips on the ok)